-Texas Water Code, §26.407 requires the TCEQ to develop any necessary management plans for agricultural chemicals, with the advice of the TGPC.
-The TCEQ with participation from the TGPC, in 2001, developed the Texas State Management Plan for Prevention of Pesticide Contamination of Groundwater <https://www.tceq.texas.gov/assets/public/comm_exec/pubs/sfr/070_01.pdf>.
+TWC, Section 26.407 requires TCEQ to develop any necessary management plans for agricultural chemicals, with the advice of the TGPC.
+TCEQ with participation from the TGPC, in 2001, developed the Texas State Management Plan for Prevention of Pesticide Contamination of Groundwater www.tceq.texas.gov/assets/public/comm_exec/pubs/sfr/070_01.pdf.
 This plan, as a generic Pesticide Management Plan (PMP) for the state, serves as a guide for the prevention of pesticide contamination of groundwater.
-The plan was developed as a joint effort of the agency members of the former TGPC Agricultural Chemicals Subcommittee, now a Task Force within the GWI Subcommittee.
+The plan was developed as a joint effort of the former TGPC Agricultural Chemicals Subcommittee, now a Task Force within the GWI Subcommittee.

 Agricultural Chemicals Task Force (ACTF) status reports are provided at the quarterly subcommittee meetings.

 The PMP explains the general policies and regulatory and non-regulatory approaches the state will use to protect groundwater resources from pesticide contamination.
 The plan describes how the responsible agencies will coordinate while executing the PMP.
 It also provides specific responses and actions needed to protect groundwater.